luuquangtrung/luuquangtrung.github.io/_pages/about.md

  -->

 ## announcement
-I am actively looking for highly motivated undergraduate and graduate (MSc/PhD) student in the area of resource allocation in O-RAN, task-oriented/semantic communication, IoT, 5G/6G and applied AI/ML.
-The candidates shall be supported to apply for financial support from funding organizations such as VinIF.
+I am actively looking for highly motivated undergraduate and graduate (MSc/PhD) students in the area of resource allocation in next-generation wireless systems (O-RAN, 5G/6G+) and applied AI/ML.
+The candidates shall be supported to apply for financial support from various funding organizations.
 Should you be interested in these topics, please send your CV to my email.

 ## research interests
 * **Networking**: 5G & beyond, network optimization, resource allocation and orchestration, flow scheduling